jeftegoes/AwsOverview/Security, Identity, & Compliance/AWS IAM.md

 - Use Access Keys for Programmatic Access (CLI / SDK).
 - Audit permissions of your account with the IAM Credentials Report.
 - **Never share IAM users & Access Keys.**

+## 13.1.
+Centralized Root Email Aliasing and Alternate Contacts

+- Combines two AWS best practices for account communication:
+  1. **Root email aliasing:** Each AWS account uses a root email that redirects to a **centrally monitored mailbox**.
+     - Ensures control, availability, and an audit trail for critical notifications.
+  2. **Alternate contacts:** Assign **team-based distribution lists** for billing, security, and operations.
+     - Delivers role-specific alerts to the right teams.
+     - Reduces alert fatigue and improves response times.
+- **Benefits**
+  - Increases security and operational efficiency.
+  - Reduces reliance on individual root users.
+  - Scales with organizational growth.
+  - Aligns with AWS best practices for separating duties and managing notifications.

 # 14. Certificate Store